jackycamp/jackstack/systems-not-models.md

 from model talk.
 At least, I hope it does.
 Whether or not this is realized through futility or is a side-effect of an overstimulated culture is another discussion.

-"We've implemented a new tunnelling relay method to help mitigate side-channel exploitation"
+"We've implemented a new tunnelling relay method to help mitigate side-channel exploitation."

 "We swapped our RAG controller with..."

-"We noticed our retrieval agents communicate with out-of-cluster nodes under heavy load"
+"We noticed our retrieval agents communicate with out-of-cluster nodes under heavy load."

 "We're utilizing WebRTC to establish realtime multi-agent collaborative assessment on media as it is ingested."[^2]

 I admit, such hypothetical headlines sound a bit too technical but I'd be happy as peaches if more marketing sounded like this.
 Anyway, out with model talk, in with systems talk.

-I am hopeful that we will start to see how these systems are communicating internally and how much freedom the components in the system have.
+I am hopeful we'll start to see, in detail, how these systems communicate internally and how much freedom the components in the system have.

 _resources in footnotes_ [^3]